To provide a consistent and effective approach to troubleshooting network connectivity and web server issues using key commands.

 Focus on Connections with 400-500 status codes these often indicate blocks or errors.

-Note: Ensure that you have enabled debugging logs, you can find below on how to enable debugging log.
+Note: Ensure that you have enabled debugging logs, you can find below how to enable debugging logs.

-Logs are used to hunt issues and crashes and get a clear understanding of system behavior.
+Logs are used to hunt issues and crashes and get a clear understanding of system behaviour.

-Logs enables you to analyses issues with ease.
-SafeSquid provide such logs which are locate at /var/log/safesquid/native/safesquid.log and /var/log/safesquid/extended/extended.log Respective logs while help in your troubleshooting.
+Logs enable you to analyse issues with ease.
+SafeSquid provides such logs which are located at /var/log/safesquid/native/safesquid.log and /var/log/safesquid/extended/extended.log Respective logs while helping in your troubleshooting.

-By default safesquid native logs does not provide comprehensive information.
+By default, safesquid native logs do not provide comprehensive information.

-Using safesquid’s debug mode, native log prints comprehensive details.
+Using safesquid’s debug mode, the native log prints comprehensive details.

 Below is an example to retrieve complete logs for a specific connection, use find_client_id.sh script.